 Angina is treated with an individualized treatment plan that best fits the individual case of angina, age, a person's life style and other factors.
 Treatment involves regular medical monitoring and testing, lifestyle and dietary changes, and may include medications and surgery.
 For more details about treatment plans, refer to treatment of angina....more »

 Angina: Angina is one of the causes of chest pain.
 However, so is heart attack and various other heart disorders.
 Seek emergency professional medical attention immediately for chest pain.
-See also symptoms of angina and symptoms of...more »
+See also symptoms of angina and ...more »

 Regular medical care is the best way to detect angina and heart disease in its earliest stage before they lead to advanced heart disease and critical complications, such as heart attack and heart failure.